 The Brazilian Steel (KU Steel Band) performs music of Trinidad and Tobago’s dynamic “Panorama” culture, focusing on calypso and soca styles, blended seamlessly with Brazilian Samba.
 The band also performs compositions written for the group and music in a wide range of popular and classical genres.
 The role of the steel band within Trinidadian history and culture is also foregrounded through readings and discussions.

-For more information, contact Brandon Drapers at email@example.com
+For more information, contact Candice Hill at firstname.lastname@example.org.

 The KU Drumline is a part of the University of Kansas Marching Jayhawks.
 They perform during football halftime, provide pre-game entertainment, and also perform during KU basketball games.
 This performing ensemble is open to students in all majors.